wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     In this practical session, you learned how to:

     - prepare and verify your data mappings, discovery metadata, and station metadata
-    - trigger the wis2box workflow using different data ingest methods
+    - trigger wis2box workflow using different data ingest methods
     - monitor the status of your data ingest and publishing
     - view your data on the wis2box UI